About Split Oak Strategies

 Sarah received a B.A. in History and Public Affairs from the University of Denver and a Masters Degree in Public Policy from the Kennedy School of Government at Harvard.

-Amy Jensen Cunniffe, Partner and Principal
+Amy Jensen, Partner and Principal

 Amy is an experienced Washington health care leader with many years of experience with the U.S. government and leading government relations organizations.